joe-speedboat/ansible.rundeck/README.md

 This is a role to install Rundeck with Nginx ssl reverse proxy and mariadb on single host

 ## Ansible env
-* Ansible Core: 2.13
+* Ansible Core: 2.11

 ## Tested OS
-- Alma Linux 8
+- Rocky Linux 9
-- Alma Linux 9
+- Rocky Linux 8

 ## Role Variables
 Variables are documented or self speaking by its names.